 Nov.
-18, 1929 brought introduction of the cathode ray tube which eliminated the whirling, noisy disks from receivers.
+18, 1929 brought the introduction of the cathode ray tube, which eliminated the whirling, noisy disks from receivers.
 The new tubes were up to five inches in diameter.

 The basic idea of the scanning disk which the cathode tube replaced is the invention that dates back to 1884.
 The inventor was Paul Nipkow, a German.

 It’s this fellow Nipkow that the Russians have since tried to discredit.
 The Reds began arguing several years ago that Nipkow merely improved on a Russian invention.
 This was part of the Russian campaign to prove that everything worth anything had been invented by Russians.

 But it’s a pointless argument.